Particular/ServiceControl/docs/performance.md

  - ASQ -> **160 msg/s**
  - RabbitMQ -> **152 msg/s**

 The results show that the throughput is limited by the database write speed, not the throughput of the transport.
-The same tests for V2 and ASB showed **70 msg/s** throughput provide that V2 ASB was limited by the transport speed, not by the disk.
+The same tests for V2 and ASB showed **70 msg/s** throughput prove that V2 ASB was limited by the transport speed, not by the disk.

 ### Investigate the impact of message size on ingestion and eviction throughput